 The judges will be looking for the following:

-Appropriate and precise vocabulary – does the poem include vocabulary relevant to the theme of resilience and determination?
+Appropriate and precise vocabulary – does the poem include determined and resilient vocabulary?

 Message – is the tone appropriate?